-- (1) This section applies if it appears to the chief executive- - (a) that a person to whom an inspector has issued an improvement or prohibition notice has contravened this Act by failing to comply with the notice; and

-- (2) The chief executive may make application in chambers to the Supreme Court for an order that the person comply with the notice. - (3) If the court is satisfied that there is an imminent risk of serious bodily injury or work caused illness or of a dangerous event happening because of the contravention, the court may make any order it considers appropriate in the circumstances. - (4) In addition to any other liability a person may incur for breach of the order, the person also commits an offence against this section.
+- (1) This section applies if it appears to the chief executive- - (a) that a person to whom an inspector has issued an improvement or prohibition notice has contravened this Act by failing to comply with the notice; and - (b) because of the failure, there is an imminent risk of serious bodily injury or work caused illness or of a dangerous event happening. - (2) The chief executive may make application in chambers to the Supreme Court for an order that the person comply with the notice. - (3) If the court is satisfied that there is an imminent risk of serious bodily injury or work caused illness or of a dangerous event happening because of the contravention, the court may make any order it considers appropriate in the circumstances. - (4) In addition to any other liability a person may incur for breach of the order, the person also commits an offence against this section.